sfilges/umiAnalyzer/README.md

 ## Merging data
 ### Merge technical replicates for statistics
-The mergeTechnicalReplicates function will result in a merged data set accessible from the UMIexperiment object using object@merged.data.
+The mergeTechnicalReplicates function will result in a merged data set accessible from the UMIexperiment object using object<at>merged.data.
 This is meant to provide statistical information across multiple replicates.
 If you want to merge multiple sequencing runs of the sample into a single sample using the collapseReplicates function instead.

 ```r